·

 for (const n of notes) console.log(`${n.filename}\t${n.title}`);

 // 4.
-Create a new note explicitly (errors if the filename is taken).
+Create a new note — the server derives the filename from the title.

 body: "Initial outline.",